ODISSEI-School-Choice/school-choice/README.md

 ## Usage
 ### Packages
-This project uses `pipenv` for package handling.
+This project uses `Anaconda` for package handling.
 Use the following commands to create an environment with the correct packages.

-* `pip3 install pipenv` - to ensure `pipenv` is correctly installed
-* `pipenv install --ignore-pipfile` - to create an environment as described in `Pipfile.lock`
+* `conda env create -f conda_env.yml`

-After installing the environment, open it by using `pipenv shell`.
+After running this command, a new conda environment called `mesa` will be installed, and you can open it by using `conda activate mesa`.
 After this, you will be able to use python as usual with the correct packages and dependencies.

-When you wish to add/remove a package, be sure to use `pipenv install/uninstall package_name` instead of `pip3 install/uninstall package_name`.
-Always update the lock file with `pipenv lock` after installing/uninstalling a package you wish to keep and include both `Pipfile` and `Pipfile.lock` in the git log.

 ### Update Documentation
 Install pdoc3 if you haven't already done so.
 Browse to the compassproject folder in your terminal and run `pdoc3 --html --force --output-dir docs compass`.
 The documentation should be updated now.